 Setting the preferred language for a user

-You can set the preferred language for a user using PowerShell either in Azure Active Directory or in the on-premises Active Directory.
+You can set the preferred language for a user using PowerShell either in Microsoft Entra ID or in the on-premises Active Directory.
 For more information, see How to set language and region settings for Microsoft 365 or Office 365.

 Users can change their own preferred language through their settings after they sign in.
 For more information, see Change your display language and time zone in Microsoft 365 for Business